swiftlang/swift-evolution/proposals/0289-result-builders.md

 Result-building methods are `static` methods that can be called on the result builder type.
 Calls to result-building methods are type-checked as if a programmer had written `BuilderType.<methodName>(<arguments>)`, where the arguments (including labels) are as described below; therefore, all the ordinary overload resolution rules apply.
 However, in some cases the result builder transform changes its behavior based on whether a result builder type declares a certain method at all; it is important to note that this is a weaker check, and it may be satisfied by a method that cannot in fact ever be successfully called on the given builder type.

-This is a quick reference for the function-builder methods currently proposed.
+This is a quick reference for the result-building methods currently proposed.
 The typing here is subtle, as it often is in macro-like features.
 In the following descriptions, `Expression` stands for any type that is acceptable for an expression-statement to have (that is, a raw partial result), `Component` stands for any type that is acceptable for a partial or combined result to have, and `FinalResult` stands for any type that is acceptable to be ultimately returned by the transformed function.

 * `buildBlock(_ components: Component...) -> Component` is used to build combined results for statement blocks.
 It is required to be a static method in every result builder.